radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ## Action Items

+1. Use a hashing algorithm other than SHA-1 while computing the hash of the configuration of a Deployment object.
+This is a breaking change because deployments that are already hashed with SHA1 should be redeployed so that reconciler can work as expected.
-1. Check if TLS is enabled for every component to ensure secure communication.
+2. Check if TLS is enabled for every component to ensure secure communication.
 Make changes to the necessary components if required.
-2. Ensure that all communication uses mTLS (Mutual TLS) to authenticate both the client and server, providing an additional layer of security.
+3. Ensure that all communication uses mTLS (Mutual TLS) to authenticate both the client and server, providing an additional layer of security.
 Verify that mTLS is correctly configured for all components and endpoints.
 Make changes to the necessary components if required.
-3. Check if RBAC with Least Privilege is configured for every component to ensure that each component has only the permissions it needs to function.
+4. Check if RBAC with Least Privilege is configured for every component to ensure that each component has only the permissions it needs to function.
 Make changes to the necessary components if required.
-4. Define and implement necessary Network Policies to ensure that communication is accepted only from expected and authorized components.
+5. Define and implement necessary Network Policies to ensure that communication is accepted only from expected and authorized components.
 Regularly review and update these policies to maintain security.
-5. Separate and firewall the etcd cluster to ensure the safety of the datastore.
+6. Separate and firewall the etcd cluster to ensure the safety of the datastore.
 Implement network segmentation to isolate the etcd cluster from other components.
 Configure firewall rules to restrict access to the etcd cluster, allowing only authorized components and administrators to communicate with it.
 Regularly review and update firewall rules and network policies to maintain security.
-6. Containers should run as a non-root user wherever possible to minimize the risks.
+7. Containers should run as a non-root user wherever possible to minimize the risks.
 Check if we can run any of the Radius containers as non-root.
 Do the necessary updates.

 ## Review Notes